jairojuunior/haskell-first-layer-feedback/README.md

 **Problem:** Student submits code that doesn't compile or doesn't pass any test.

-**Proposed solution:** A simple GitHub Actions workflow that check the code immediatelly after submission.
+**Proposed solution:** A simple GitHub Actions workflow that checks the code immediatelly after submission.
 The feedback is provided via automatic issue created for the student when one of the aforementioned problems are identified.

 ## How to use?